 The planning process for pasture and pasture seed production should always follow the participatory planning guidelines.
 Community engagements are paramount, with gender inclusivity consideration.
-Training discussion under the moderation of Master Trainer

 (Plenary discussion on what the trainees think are the planning processes for pasture production in the region/their countries/local regions)